Handling your daughter’s first boyfriend or girlfriend

 Keeping your tone steady shows her that coming to you wasn’t a mistake.

-Avoid reactions like:
+Avoid reactions such as:

 ❌ “You’re too young.”